ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 In most cased, when git is used over ssh, public key authentication is used.
 The default git command does not have a forward agent parameter.

-To enable agent forwarding, git has to be executed with the ``GIT_SSH_COMMAND`` environemnt variable.
+To enable agent forwarding, git has to be executed with the ``GIT_SSH_COMMAND`` environment variable.

 .. code-block:: bash